meliao/osdc_support/griffin.rst

 Workflow Guide
 --------------

-What follows is a step by step guide on how to work with Cinder and Swift to:
+What follows is a step by step guide on how to work with ephemeral storage and S3 buckets to:

 * Create Cinder volumes and attach to a VM from the login node
 * Mount Cinder volumes to a VM while in the VM